DanMontHell/scouting-elite-goalscorers/README.md

-# Finding an Elite Goalscorer with Data & Machine Learning
+# Scouting Europe’s Next Top Striker: A Machine Learning Approach

 This project uses unsupervised machine learning to identify elite strikers from Europe’s top five leagues in the 2024/25 season.
 The goal: to create a data-driven transfer shortlist — with **Mateo Retegui** emerging as the top recommendation.